zeroxs/aegis.cpp/README.md

 You can access the [documentation here](https://docs.aegisbot.io/).
 It is a work in progress itself and has some missing parts, but most of the library is now documented.

 # Using this library #
-There are multiple ways to make use of this library.
+This library can be used compiled or as header only.
+All ways require recursive cloning of this repo.
+Some of the dependencies are version locked.

 #### Header only ####
 Including the helper header will automatically include all other files.